What is ET Essential Tremor

 Essential tremor (ET) is when you have uncontrolled shaking movements in parts of your body - most commonly the arms and hands.
 It tends to occur in families.
 It is mild in some people but can become severe, debilitating, and demoralizing.
 First and foremost, Essential Tremor can begin at any age from ages 1 to 100.
 ET doesn’t discriminate with age, race, sex, or national origin.

 What is Essential Tremor?
 ET is a progressive neurological condition that causes a rhythmic trembling of the hands, head, voice, legs, or trunk.
 Over 10 million Americans, including children, have Essential Tremor.
 That’s about 5% of all people in the United States.
+42 million people in the world suffer from Essential Tremor.
 Most people though haven’t heard about Essential Tremor and we have to educate schools, first responders, and even medical personal.

 Essential tremor usually starts in one hand or one of your arms.
 Within 1-2 years, the other hand/arm is likely to be affected and it may spread to involve the legs, head, and voice.
 It can sometimes become quite severe so that everyday activities such as holding a cup can become difficult.
 ET isn’t only a social problem it can interfere with all aspects of your life like walking and speech can become difficult when your voice quivers so you have trouble talking.
 Loss of your abilities is hard to have a purpose in life.
 The tremor is usually not there at rest but becomes noticeable when the affected body part is held in a position, or with movement.
 The tremor can be present at all times and may be worse with stress, tiredness, hunger or certain emotions such as anger.
 Extremes in temperature may also make the tremor more severe.